Score Distillation Sampling with Learned Manifold Corrective: Analysis

 DDS \cite{hertz2023delta} proposes to use the difference between two SDS losses for image editing, one computed on the current state \wrt the target prompt and one computed on the initial image \wrt a textual description of that image.
 By computing an SDS difference, DDS entirely removes $\loss_\text{proj}$ and introduces a negative gradient pointing away from the initial state.
-While the root for blurry results is removed by eliminating $\loss_\text{proj}$, the optimization is no longer anchored along the learned manifold.
-Additionally, an initial image is needed, limiting possible use-cases.
-In a different approach, other methods aim for a better noise prediction, where by improving $\eps_{\diffmodelweights}(\image, \ts)$, one may also improve the underlying $\loss_\text{proj}$, as the difference between the predicted and true noise. \Eg SparseFusion \cite{zhou2023sparsefusion} introduces multi-step SDS.
+However, the need for an initial image is limiting possible use-cases.
+In concurrent work, NFSD \cite{katzir2023noisefree} aims to obtain better results by replacing $\loss_{\text{proj}}$ with a $\loss_{\text{cond}}$ variant using \emph{negative} prompts for most timesteps, and a loss based on $\eps$ for small $\timestep$.
+While the root for blurry results is removed by eliminating $\loss_\text{proj}$, both DDS and NFSD do not anchor the optimization along the learned manifold.
+Other methods aim for a better noise prediction, where by improving $\eps_{\diffmodelweights}(\image, \timestep)$, one may also improve $\loss_\text{proj}$ ($\loss_\text{proj}$ is the difference between the predicted and true noise). \Eg SparseFusion \cite{zhou2023sparsefusion} introduces multi-step SDS.
 Hereby, instead of denoising in one step, up to 50 steps are used.
 While this may produce more informative gradients in $\loss_{\text{proj}}$, this is also significantly more expensive.
-Through different means but towards the goal of better noise prediction, concurrent work \cite{wang2023prolificdreamer} learns a low-rank adaptation of the text-to-image model.
+Through different means but towards the same goal, the concurrent work ProlificDreamer \cite{wang2023prolificdreamer} learns a low-rank adaptation of the text-to-image model.
 While this approach is effective, it also adds the overhead of fine-tuning an additional diffusion model.
-In a third vein, some recent methods aim to alleviate artifacts introduced by SDS by advanced schedules for sampling $\ts$ or by introducing negative prompts \cite{armandpour2023re,shi2023MVDream}.
+Finally, some recent methods aim to alleviate artifacts by augmenting the original SDS formulation with advanced schedules for sampling $\timestep$ or with negative prompts \cite{armandpour2023re,shi2023MVDream}.
 In contrast, we aim for a generally applicable solution.